trustmaster/trustmaster.github.io.src/content/post/fbp_case.md

 Presently there are two biggest players in this market: [DrawFBP](https://github.com/jpaulm/drawfbp) and [Flowhub](https://flowhub.io/).
 And they are the very opposites of each other.

-DrawFBP is a very old Java app that uses its very own UI flows to create FBP diagrams.
+DrawFBP is a Java app that was started long ago.
+It uses very own UI flows to create FBP diagrams.
 It also comes with a code generator feature which works best for the classic JavaFBP.
-But it doesn't support universal `.fbp` and `.json` graph notations and isn't very useful for anything than just sketching (hello, UML) if you use a runtime that is not explicitly supported by this tool.
+But it doesn't support universal `.fbp` or `.json` graph notations and isn't very useful for anything than just sketching (hello, UML) if you use a runtime that is not explicitly supported by this tool.

 Flowhub is an app that runs right in your browser, and it's an IDE which does everything: edits graphs and components, saves projects on GitHub, runs tests, talks to the runtime, introspects the running application.
 And it does so by making use of universal protocols and file formats.
-But despite all of these being amazing features and despite my affiliation with Flowhub, it's not what the majority of the Flow-based programming enthusiasts need.
+But despite all of these being amazing features and despite my affiliation with Flowhub, it's not what the many of the Flow-based programming enthusiasts need.

 What we need is neither Blender nor Eclipse.
 What we need is more like SublimeText or Visual Studio Code these days.
 We want something that can edit `.fbp` and `.json` files in a visually appealing and intuitive way.
-And that's it for now, the rest can be done by firing up a command in CLI.
+And that's it for now.
+The rest can be done by firing up a command in CLI.
 We want to try things fast locally and see how they work/break.
 So if we had something that looks like Flowhub but edits local graph files, it would be just enough.

 ### Discovering best design practices